pkardas/notes/books/head-first-design-patterns/notes.md

 Benefits:

 + Increases the reusability of the objects supported by the Mediator by decoupling them from the system.
-+ Simplifies maintenance fo the system by centralizing control logic,
++ Simplifies maintenance of the system by centralizing control logic,
 + Simplifies and reduces the variety of messages sent between objects in the system.

 Mediator Uses and Drawbacks: